sijnstra/agon-projects/PCXview/README.md

 # Roadmap items for development:
 * Improve support for images taller than the screen
 * Make the header and format checks more robust
+* Support for 8bpp images
+* Write some notes on Irfanview on conversion to PCX format

 # Example rendering
 To give an idea of the possible image quality, this is one of the example images as displayed on the emulator: